GP After-hours

 If you do misuse or abuse ED, we all risk losing this valuable service and our practice will not support you.

-Urgent Non-Emergencies (Taranaki GP after-hours services):
+URGENT NON-EMERGENCIES (Taranaki GP after-hours services): back to contents

 When you need urgent primary care that is not an emergency and the hospital based "The Practice" is closed, there is still access to GP after-hours services up to 8pm (at Medicross) every day in New Plymouth where a GP can see you and then communicate with us on the outcome (with your permission) so you may consider using this service if the problem isn't that urgent that it needs to be seen at ED or justifies disturbing me after-hours.